Blendify/blender-manual/blender_docs/manual/compositing/types/converter/set_alpha.rst

 In the example above, notice how the blue tinge of the render input colors the swirl.
-You can use the Set Alpha node's color swatch with this kind of node map to add a consistent color to a BW image.
+You can use the Set Alpha node's color button with this kind of node map to add a consistent color to a BW image.

 In the example map to the right, use the *Alpha* value of the SetAlpha node to give a desired degree of colorization.
 Thread the input image and the Set Alpha node into an AlphaOver node to colorize any black and white image in this manner.
-Note the *ConvertPre* -Multiply button is enabled, which tells the AlphaOver node not to multiply the alpha values of the two images together.
+Note the *ConvertPre* -Multiply checkbox is enabled, which tells the AlphaOver node not to multiply the alpha values of the two images together.